Policy made with people,not flung at them.

 Proposal 2 — Infrastructure

-When the states identify what, where, and how much they want to build, the federal government should provide grants to extend public infrastructure — roads and utilities — to those areas.
-New neighborhoods require new connections; that cost should not fall entirely on initial buyers.
+When the states identify what, where, and how much they want to build, the federal government should provide grants to extend public infrastructure, such as roads and utilities, to those areas.
+New neighborhoods require new connections; that cost should not fall on initial buyers.

 Agriculture & Trade